-Ben Bajarin, "Employee Experience and Modern T," Creative Strategies, published January 26, 2022, creativestrategies, com/employee-experience-and-modern-it.
-2Based on data from companies interviewed in Forrester Total Economic ImpactTM of Mac in Enterprise: M1 Update, a study commissioned by Apple, published July 2021 (tools totaleconomic/impact.com/go/apple/tei).
+'Ben Bajarin, "Employee Experience and Modern IT," Creative Strategies, published January 26, 2022, creativestrategies, com/employee-experience-and-modern-it.
+2Based on data from companies interviewed in Forrester Total Economic Impact." of Mae in Enterprise: MI Update, a study commissioned by Apple, published July 2021 (tools.totaleconomicimpact.com/go/apple/tei).
 Companies should use their own estimates within the framework provided in the Forrester study to understand their own cost and time savings.
-3This statement includes self-reported results, trends, and anecdotal accounts that Fort has observed while using Apple technology in their organisation.
+3This statement includes self-reported results, trends, and anecdotal accounts that Ford has observed while using Apple technology in their organization.
 Apple was not involved in the analysis of the results reported, nor has any knowledge of the methodology used.
-4This statement includes self-reported results, trends, and anecdotal accounts that Rituals has observed while using Apple technology in their organisation.
+4This statement includes self-reported results, trends, and anecdotal accounts that Rituals has observed while using Apple technology in their organization.
 Apple was not involved in the analysis of the results reported, nor has any knowledge of the methodology used.
-4This statement includes self-reported results, trends, and anecdotal accounts that Rituals has observed while using Apple technology in their organisation.
+4This statement includes self-reported results, trends, and anecdotal accounts that Rituals has observed while using Apple technology in their organization.
 Apple was not involved in the analysis of the results reported, nor has any knowledge of the methodology used.
-4This statement includes self-reported results, trends, and anecdotal accounts that Wealthsimple has observed while using Apple technology in their organisation.
+4This statement includes self-reported results, trends, and anecdotal accounts that Wealthsimple has observed while using Apple technology in their organization.
 Apple was not involved in the analysis of the results reported, nor has any knowledge of the methodology used.
-4This statement includes self-reported results, trends, and anecdotal accounts that Jaunt Motors has observed while using Apple technology in their organisation.
-Apple was not involved in the analysis of the results reported, nor has any knowledge of the methodology used.
-4This statement includes self-reported results, trends, and anecdotal accounts that SAP has observed while using Apple technology in their organisation.
-Apple was not involved in the analysis © 2024 Apple Inc. All rights reserved.
-Apple, the Apple logo, AirDrop, Apple Pencil, Apple TV, FileVault, Handoff, iMac, iPad Pro, iPhone, Mac, MacBook, MacBook Air, MacBook Pro, Mac mini, macOS, Mac Pro, Mac Studio, Mission Control, Numbers, Safari, Siri, Spotlight, and Touch ID are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
-Apple Consultants Network and Apple One are service marks of Apple Inc. Adobe is a trademark or registered trademark of Adobe Systems Incorporated in the U.S. and/or other countries.
-IOS is a trademark of Cisco in the U.S. and other countries and is used under license.
+4This statement includes self-reported results, trends, and anecdotal accounts that July and the self-reported results, trends, and anecdotal accounts that July and the self-reported results, trends, and anecdotal accounts that July and the self-reported results and provided in the analysis of the results reported, nor has any knowledge of the methodology used.
+4This statement includes self-reported results, trends, and anecdotal accounts that SAP has observe © 2024 Apple Inc. All rights reserved.
+Apple, the Apple logo, AirDrop, Apple Pencil, Apple Pro, iPhone, Mac, iPad Pro, iPhone, Mac, MacBook, MacBook Air, MacBook Pro, Mac mini, macOS, Mac Pro, Mac Studio, Mission Control, Numbers, Safari, Siri, Spotlight, and Touch ID are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
+Apple Consultants Network and Apple One are service marks of Apple Inc. Adobe is a trademark or registered trademark of Abobe Systems Incorporated in the U.S. and/or other countries.
+IOS is a trademark or registered trademark of Cisco in the U.S. and other countries and is used under license.
 Other product and company names mentioned herein may be trademarks of their respective companies.
 March 2024